nicofirst1/rl_werewolf/gym_ww/envs/README.md

 This dir contains the environments in Gym format.
+Most of them are stored in the old dir

 ### SimpleWw
 [SimpleWw](gym_ww/envs/SimpleWW.py) is the first approach to implementing the game.